minprog/cs50x-1718-1819/problems/mario-less/mario.md

 ## Steps

 Let's deconstruct our problem and take it one step at a time.
 We will incrementally build our solution, starting from the most basic version that we can think of.
+It may not be obvious that these are the right steps to take, but in this particular problem, you will indeed be guided towards a correct solution.

 ###  1. Hash